San Juan Mountains: History of the area

 Human history at the eastern edge of the San Juan Mountains dates back thousands of years.
-Smithsonian archaeologists have identified paleo-Indian sites that are about 5,000 years old, located near Great Sand Dunes National Park and at the northern edge of the San Luis Valley, close to Poncha Pass.
+Smithsonian archaeologists have identified paleo-Indian sites that are about 5,000 years old, located near Great Sand Dunes National Park and Preserve and at the northern edge of the San Luis Valley, close to Poncha Pass.
 This suggests that early human presence in the region dates back to ancient times, long before the establishment of modern landmarks.

+Before the Treaty of Guadalupe Hidalgo was signed in 1848, all of what is now western Colorado was occupied by the Nuche, commonly known as the Ute people.
+In 1866, Kit Carson, Ouray, and Nicaagat negotiated a treaty that created the Ute Indian Reservation in 1868 in the western one-third of the Territory of Colorado.
+In 1869, White prospectors, illegally trespassing on the reservation, discovered silver in the San Juan Mountains.
+Seeking to open the San Juan Mountains to mining, the Brunot Agreement, ratified by Congress on April 24, 1874, forced the Ute people to cede all of the San Juan Mountains.

+In February 1874, the San Juan Mountains were the setting of a notorious survival incident when prospector Alfred Packer led five companions into the range’s rugged interior during a period of extreme winter weather.
+The group became stranded in the high-altitude terrain, and over time all members except Packer died.
+He later admitted to cannibalism.
+The event remains one of the most well-known pieces of regional lore and is commonly associated with an area now referred to as Cannibal Plateau.

+Colorado became the 38th State on August 1 1876.

 Mining operators in the San Juan mountain area formed the San Juan District Mining Association (SJDMA) in 1903, as a direct result of a Western Federation of Miners proposal to the Telluride Mining Association for the eight-hour day, which had been approved in a referendum by 72 percent of Colorado voters.
 The new association consolidated the power of thirty-six mining properties in San Miguel, Ouray, and San Juan counties.
 The SJDMA refused to consider any reduction in hours or increase in wages, helping to provoke a bitter strike.